paulobarchi/MLOps_5W1H/README.md

 ## 3. Where? <a name="where"></a>

-> One swallow does not make a summer.

 Machine Learning Engineering (MLE) practices must start somewhere.
 The MLE role is fresher than other data roles, so MLEs have been gradually joining Data/ML intensive teams.
-But lonely MLEs are not enough to build the whole culture and process we've been talking about through this doc.

 > Most ML/Data intensive companies have been focusing on building up ML & Data platforms teams.